day8/re-frame/docs/WIP/Flow.md

 On the end of the queue, is a `router` which (very soon) will:
  - pick up events one after the other
  - for each, it extracts `kind` of event (first element of the event vector)
- - for each, it looks up the associated event handler and called it
+ - for each, it looks up the associated event handler and calls it

 ## Between 2 and 3